What is School Counseling?

 • Developmental in Nature:

-School counselors offer programs suitable to each student’s appropriate developmental levels.
+School counselors offer programs suitable for each student’s appropriate developmental levels.

 School Counseling is an important part of the entire educational program.
 Counselors support students in three domains: academic, career and personal/social.